hugoagno3/mCP/README.md

 ```

 # Data input
- In this tutorial, we will use the Corum_Humans_Database file as the protein complex database and the Hek293_P2_1 file as experiment files.
-To perform targeted protein complexes detection, only these two input files are needed:
+ In this tutorial, we will use the Corum_Humans_Database file as the external protein complex reference database, and the Hek293_P2_1 file as experimental input.
+To perform targeted protein complex detection, only these two input files are needed:
 ```{r pressure, echo=FALSE}
 # Open the Corum protein complex database file
       data(Corum_Humans_Database)
 # open the experiment files
       data(Hek293_P2_1)
 ```
-* A CORUM database of protein complexes (or a targeted list of interest) dataframe with 3 columns:´  col1= "complex_id", col2= "complex_name" and col3= "protein_id").
+* A CORUM database of protein complexes (or a targeted list of interest) data frame with 3 columns:´  col1= "complex_id", col2= "complex_name" and col3= "protein_id").
-* An experiment file *data.frame* with your experiment results in wide-format- first column called "protein_id" with a single uniprot accession per row as elements and the next columns contain protein intensity detected in the fractions in the co-fractionation experiment: can be numerics names from 1 to the last number of fractions, for example 1,2,3,..,35 for 35 fractions, means 35 columns.
+* An experiment file *data.frame* with your experimental results in wide format.
+The first column is called "protein_id", with a single UniProt accession per row as elements.
+The rest of the columns contain protein intensities detected in each fraction of the co-fractionation experiment.
+The column's names of the fractions.
+It can be numeric names from 1 to the last number of fractions.
+For example, 1,2,3,..,35 for 35 fractions, means 35 columns.

-Note: mCP R package is focused on detection of protein complexes and it accepts only protein data Level as an input matrix.
-The mass spectrometry data aquisition can be done by Data Dependent Acquisition mode or Data independent Aquisition.
+Note: The mCP R package is focused on the detection of protein complexes and it accepts only protein data Level as an input matrix.
+The mass spectrometry data acquisition can be done by Data Dependent Acquisition mode or Data independent Aquisition.

 # Data Processing

 To process the input data, we need to run *Option 1*- the mCP function or *Option 2*- 3 functions provided by our mCP package.
 # Option 1: Running mCP function
-   This function is an integrated function of mCP package, that needs as input an experimental data and returns a list of plots, binary total hits, id of proteins of binary hits and heatmaps_seaborn of know protein complexes detected in CORUM database.
-In addition, it plots  6 files as  outputs:
+   mCP() is an integrated function of mCP R-package.
+It requires an experimental protein abundance matrix dataset as input, and returns the following: a list of protein complexes with a controlled FDR detected.
+Each detected protein complex is an element of the resulting list composed by four elements.
- 1- pdf file with All candidates detected as protein complexes profiles from Corum database.
+   1- One fraction profile plot (absolute or relative abundance of each protein vs. fraction).
+   2- The number of binary interactions (protein-protein) with a Pearson correlation higher than the filter (number of total binary hits).
+   3- The id of proteins of binary hits.
+   4- A heatmaps_seaborn of known protein complexes detected in the protein complexes database, in this tutorial we use the CORUM database (http://mips.helmholtz-muenchen.de/corum/).
+   The above data is outputted in the following format:
+ 1- pdf file with fraction-profile plots (absolute or relative abundance of each protein vs. fraction) of each potential protein complexes to be detected.
+Before the FDR analysis.
- 2- pdf with with all candidates heatmaps of the detected protein complexes.
+ 2- pdf with heatmaps of potential candidates from 1 (before the FDR analysis).
- 3- pdf file with the detected as protein complexes profiles with a controlled FDR.
+ 3- pdf file with the detected protein complexes profiles with a controlled FDR (this is analogous to 1, but without protein complexes, excluded based on FDR evaluation).
- 4- pdf with heatmaps of the detected protein complexes with a controlled FDR.
+ 4- pdf with heatmaps of the detected protein complexes with a controlled FDR (this is analogous to 2, but without proteins complexes excluded based on FDR evaluation.
  5- txt file with numbers about general false positive when at least 1 hit is consider as filter.
  6- CVS file containing all protein complexes detected, hits of binary interactions inside the protein complexes, FDR detected by MonteCarloSimulation.
    An example can be found here: